How Much Do Double-Pane Windows Cost in 2025?

 New vs. Existing Frame

-If you already have double-pane frames in good condition and only need the glass replaced, you'll save around 50% on installation costs.
-However, the window panes have to be the same thickness, and the frame has to be in a good enough condition to reseal.
-If, for example, you're upgrading from single-pane windows to double-pane or switching to a different type or thickness of glass, you'll also need to replace the frame.
+If you already have double-pane frames in good condition and only need the glass replaced, you'll save 50% on installation costs.
+However, the window panes must be the same thickness, and the frame must be in good enough condition to reseal.
+For example, if you're upgrading from single-pane windows to double-pane or switching to a different type or thickness of glass, you'll also need to replace the frame.

 Extras and Upgrades

-Many upgrades, extras, and additions can increase the price of your window replacement project but also create a higher-quality finish that meets your design needs.
-As well as necessary upgrades, you need to consider the nice-to-haves, like the cost of window treatments, and ongoing maintenance fees, like the cost of window cleaning.
+Many upgrades, extras, and additions can increase the price of your window replacement project, but they can also create a higher-quality finish that meets your design needs.
+As well as necessary upgrades, you need to consider the nice-to-haves, including:

 DIY vs. Hiring a Window Installation Pro

-Installing windows is a job best left to professional window installers.
-Rather than trying to save money by doing it yourself, consider hiring a local window installer to get the job done right.
-Replacing windows—even if you're keeping the frames—is challenging and requires a high skill level, and any savings are likely minimal.
+Replacing windows—even if you're keeping the frames—is challenging and requires a high level of skill, and any savings are likely minimal.
 Plus, the cost of retail-priced windows and the necessary tools can offset any labor savings.

 Using a professional window company to install your windows means they have their own specialist equipment.
-Plus, they can access trade-only pricing for a much better price on the windows and frames.
-If you want to try and save money on the window installation, shop around or wait until the off-season (summer or winter), when you'll likely get access to better deals.
+Additionally, they can access trade-only pricing, offering a significantly better price on the windows and frames.
+If you want to save money on window installation, shop around or wait until the off-season (summer or winter), when you'll likely have access to better deals.

 How HomeAdvisor Gets Its Cost Data